grafana/athena-datasource/README.md

 ## Query Result Reuse

 Query result reuse is a feature that allows Athena to reuse query results from previous queries.
-It can be enabled per query by setting the checking the `Enabled` checkbox under `Query result reuse` section in the query editor.
-More info on the feature can be found in the [AWS Athena documentation](https://docs.aws.amazon.com/athena/latest/ug/reusing-query-results.html).
+You can enable it per query by selecting the `Enabled` checkbox under the `Query result reuse` section in the query editor.
+Learn more in the [AWS Athena documentation](https://docs.aws.amazon.com/athena/latest/ug/reusing-query-results.html).

-Note: result reuse requires Athena to be on engine version 3.
+Note: Result reuse requires Athena to be on engine version 3.
 AWS provides instructions for [Changing Athena engine versions](https://docs.aws.amazon.com/athena/latest/ug/engine-versions-changing.html).